evitani/indigo-storm/README.md

 Indigo Storm requires Composer to install.
 Visit https://getcomposer.org/doc/00-intro.md to get Composer if you do not already have it installed.

-Indigo Storm stores data in a MySQL database, and version 5.7 is recommended.
-Access must be possible from the server running Indigo Storm to the MySQL database by either IP or socket.
+Indigo Storm stores data in a MySQL database Access must be possible from the server running Indigo Storm to the MySQL database by either public or private IP (App Engine VPCs are supported), or socket.
+In a development environment, have a MySQL server set up with a root user/password combination (you'll be asked for these later).

+PHP 7+ is required, and 7.4 is recommended.
+Any development environments should have the pecl yaml extension installed and available from the command line as well as the PHP server.
+All requests should be routed to `index.php`.

 ### Installing